^

 3. Dry mouth.

-4. Stomach pain or discomfort in the stomach.
+4. Abdominal pain or discomfort in the stomach.

-5. Rarely, more serious symptoms such as rapid heartbeat, difficulty breathing, or even seizures are possible.
+5. Rarely, more serious symptoms may occur, such as rapid heartbeat, difficulty breathing, or even seizures.

 Interactions with other drugs

-1. Drugs metabolized via cytochrome P450 3A4: Secifenadine is metabolized in the liver via the enzyme cytochrome P450 3A4.
+1. Drugs Metabolized via Cytochrome P450 3A4: Secifenadine is metabolized in the liver via the enzyme cytochrome P450 3A4.
 Drugs that are inhibitors or inducers of this enzyme may affect the metabolism of secifenadine.
-For example, cytochrome P450 3A4 inhibitors such as ketoconazole, erythromycin, or ritonavir may increase the blood concentration of secifenadine, which may increase its effects and increase the risk of adverse effects.
+For example, cytochrome P450 3A4 inhibitors such as ketoconazole, erythromycin, or ritonavir may increase the concentration of secifenadine in the blood, which may lead to increased effects and an increased risk of adverse effects.

-2. Alcohol: Drinking alcohol with secifenadine may increase its sedative effects, causing increased drowsiness and lethargy.
+2. Alcohol: Drinking alcohol with secifenadine may enhance its sedative effects, causing increased drowsiness and lethargy.

-3. Other centrally acting drugs: Secifenadine may enhance the sedative effects of other centrally acting drugs such as hypnotics, antianxiety drugs, and antidepressants.
-This may increase the risk of side effects such as drowsiness and lethargy.
+3. Other centrally acting drugs: Secifenadine may enhance the sedative effects of other centrally acting drugs such as hypnotics, antianxiety drugs and antidepressants.
+This may lead to an increased risk of adverse effects such as drowsiness and lethargy.

-4. Antihistamines: Taking secifenadine with other antihistamines may increase their effects, which may also increase the risk of side effects.
+4. Antihistamines: Using secifenadine with other antihistamines may increase their potency, which may also increase the risk of side effects.

-5. Medicines that increase gastrointestinal pH: Medications such as antacids or heartburn medications may affect the rate and extent of absorption of secifenadine from the gastrointestinal tract, which may decrease its effectiveness.
+5. Drugs that increase gastrointestinal pH: Drugs such as antacids or heartburn medications may affect the rate and extent of absorption of secifenadine from the gastrointestinal tract, which may decrease its effectiveness.

 Attention!